 Please note the below FAQs and the responses are a guide and may be subject to difference in local country compliance regulation.

 Most post-fellowship positions are considered faculty positions.
 This could include, but is not limited to the following: Instructor, Assistant Professor, Associate Professor, Assistant Researcher, Lecturer, and Assistant Project Scientist.
 Institutions differ with regard to what they consider to be faculty positions.
 Please check with your institution as to what is a faculty appointment.
-If you feel your institution’s definitions require clarification, please include such clarification on the relevant form (if additional space is needed, it is acceptable to merge the ‘Cert of Faculty Appt.’ form and a clarifying letter into a single PDF and to upload this in the corresponding field).
+If you feel your institution’s definitions require clarification, please include such clarification on the relevant form.

 In order to receive funding for the award, it is a requirement that you be a citizen or permanent resident in one of the eligible countries.
 If your visa status is pending at the time of application, you may submit your application, however, if selected for funding, it would be required that you provide proof of a valid visa or citizenship for the duration of the two year award period, prior to the award disbursement date.

 In order to receive funding for the award, it is a requirement that you hold a faculty position.
-If you anticipate receiving your faculty appointment prior to the award disbursement date, you may submit your application (please detail the circumstances in the ‘Cert. of Faculty Appointment’ upload field), however, if selected for funding, it would be required that you hold an appointment by the award disbursement date.
+If you anticipate receiving your faculty appointment prior to the award disbursement date, you may submit your application, however, if selected for funding, it would be required that you hold an appointment by the award disbursement date.

 Please note any current or pending funding on the relevant form and indicate any applicable overlap between such funding and your RSP submission.
 Permitted you fulfill all other eligibility components, the only funding type which would render you ineligible for the RSP award, would be current funding (as a PI) on R01, P01, or U01 awards.
 For additional information, a list of NIH grants that a PI can hold and still be considered an Early Stage Investigator (and thus eligible for the program) can be found at: https://grants.nih.gov/policy/early-investigators/list-smaller-grants.htm